Playtika’s IPO filing reveals $2.3 billion in revenues and $2.3 billion in debt

 Playtika hasn’t said how much it is raising yet.
 But game investment site InvestGame said in a post that Herzliya, Israel-based Playtika was rumored to be raising more than $1 billion at a $10 billion valuation.
 That’s a much higher valuation than in 2016, when a consortium led by China’s Giant Investment Group, through the subsidiary Alpha Frontier, bought Playtika for $4.4 billion.

 Under the terms of the IPO, Giant owner Shi Yuzhu will still have a controlling stake in Playtika, as Alpha Frontier is only selling a certain stake to the public.
-The date and pricing for the IPO on the Nasdaq stock market haven’t been set yet, but it will be the latest to benefit from the boom in games that we’ve seen as a result of the pandemic, where people have turned to play to engage in social-distanced fun and distract themselves from reality.
+The date and pricing for the IPO on the Nasdaq stock market haven’t been set yet, but the company will be the latest to benefit from the boom in games that we’ve seen as a result of the pandemic, where people have turned to play to engage in social-distanced fun and distract themselves from reality.

 If the rumors are correct, Giant could enjoy a good return on its investment.
 And Playtika will have a way to address its large debt, which requires some substantial interest payments.
 The debt, which matures in 2024, came from big dividends paid to stockholders in 2018 and 2019.
 Playtika has driven its revenue, which is more than 75% generated in North America, through acquisitions in recent years.
 Part of the plan is to grow the rest of the world’s revenues in the wake of the IPO.
 We asked Playtika for comment on the filing, but we did not hear back.